0vercl0k/sic/README.md

 ## Overview

 This utility enumerates the various shared memory regions mapped in Windows processes.
-SiC leverages a Windows driver and the [dbghelp]() API to scan the running processes and find the said regions.
+SiC leverages a Windows driver and the [dbghelp](https://docs.microsoft.com/en-us/windows/win32/debug/dbghelp-functions) APIs to scan the running processes and find the said regions.

 ![SiC](pics/sic.png)

 Special thanks to [@masthoon](https://github.com/masthoon) for suggesting the idea and [@yrp604](https://github.com/yrp604) for numerous discussions on virtual memory management.